 Eating lots of vegetables, fruits, and whole grains, which are naturally low in fat and contain no cholesterol, is recommended.
 Also recommended are foods rich in soluble fiber, which binds fats in the intestine and helps lower the cholesterol level.
 Such foods include oat bran, oatmeal, beans, peas, rice bran, barley, citrus fruits, strawberries, and apple pulp.
 Psyllium, usually taken to relieve constipation, can also lower the cholesterol level.

 A Practical Approach to a Low-Cholesterol, Low-Saturated Fat Diet

-Treatment with lipid-lowering drugs depends not only on the lipid levels but also on whether coronary artery disease, diabetes, or other major risk factors for coronary artery disease (see Overview of Coronary Artery Disease) are present.
+Treatment with lipid-lowering drugs depends not only on the lipid levels but also on whether coronary artery disease, diabetes, or other major risk factors for coronary artery disease are present.
 For people who have coronary artery disease or diabetes, the risk of heart attack or stroke can be decreased by the use of the lipid-lowering drugs called statins.
 People who have very high cholesterol levels or who have other high risk factors for heart attack or stroke also may benefit from taking lipid-lowering drugs.

 There are different types of lipid-lowering drugs: